Learning by Passing Tests, with Application to Neural Architecture Search: Experiments

 In this study, $\lambda$ and $\gamma$ are both set to 1.
 The data encoder of the tester is ResNet-18.
-For CIFAR-100, to avoid performance collapse because of skip connections, LPT is applied to P-DARTS.
+For CIFAR-100, LPT is applied to P-DARTS and DARTS-2nd.
 For CIFAR-10, LPT is applied to DARTS-2nd. \item Ablation study on $\lambda$.
 We are interested in how the learner's performance varies as the tradeoff parameter $\lambda$ in Eq.(\ref{eq:learning_objective}) increases.
 In this study, the other tradeoff parameter $\gamma$ in Eq.(\ref{eq:learning_objective}) is set to 1.
 For both CIFAR-100 and CIFAR-10, we randomly sample 5K data from the 25K training and 25K validation data, and use it as a test set to report performance in this ablation study.
-The rest 45K data (22.5K training data and 22.5K validation data) is used for architecture search and evaluation.
+The rest 45K data is used as before.
 Tester's data encoder is ResNe-18.
 LPT is applied to P-DARTS. \item Ablation study on $\gamma$.
-We investigate how the learner's performance varies as $\gamma$ increases.
+We investigate how the learner's performance varies as c increases.
 In this study, the other tradeoff parameter $\lambda$ is set to 1.
-Similar to the ablation study on $\lambda$, on 5K randomly-sampled test data, we report performance of architectures searched and evaluated on 45K data.
+Similar to the ablation study on $\lambda$, on 5K randomly-sampled test data, we report performance of architectures searched under different values of $\gamma$.
 Tester's data encoder is ResNe-18.
 LPT is applied to P-DARTS. \end{itemize}

 Table~\ref{tab:ab1} shows the results for ablation setting 1.
 As can be seen, on both CIFAR-10 and CIFAR-100, creating tests that are both difficult and meaningful is better than creating tests solely by maximizing difficulty.
 The reason is that a difficult test could be composed of bad-quality examples such as outliers and incorrectly-labeled examples.
-Even a highly-accurate learner model cannot achieve good performance on such erratic examples.
+Even a highly-accurate model cannot achieve good performance on such erratic examples.
 To address this problem, it is necessary to make the created tests meaningful.
 LPT achieves meaningfulness of the tests by making the tester leverage the created tests to perform the target task.
 The results demonstrate that this is an effective way of improving meaningfulness.

 Table~\ref{tab:ab4} shows the results for ablation setting 2.
 As can be seen, for both CIFAR-100 and CIFAR-10, using both the created test and the training data of the target task to train the tester performs better than using the test only.
 By leveraging the training data, the data encoder can be better trained.
 And a better encoder can help to create higher-quality tests.